ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-dkim-to-validate-outbound-email.md

 ## Default behavior for DKIM and Office 365
 <a name="DefaultDKIMbehavior"> </a>

-If you do not enable DKIM, Office 365 automatically creates a 1024-bit DKIM public key for your custom domain and the associated private key which we store internally in our datacenter.
+If you do not enable DKIM, Office 365 automatically creates a 1024-bit DKIM public key for your default domain and the associated private key which we store internally in our datacenter.
 By default, Office 365 uses a default signing configuration for domains that do not have a policy in place.
 This means that if you do not set up DKIM yourself, Office 365 will use its default policy and keys it creates in order to enable DKIM for your domain.

 Also, if you disable DKIM signing after enabling it, after a period of time, Office 365 will automatically apply the Office 365 default policy for your domain.